6 Tools & Resources That Keep My Copywriting Business Running Smoothly

 I built my first website using WordPress and have also used it for client work.
 It’s reliable, easy to update, and gives your work the professional polish it deserves, even if you’re not into code.

 However, like most creative people, I wanted to try something new.
-So, after encouragement from a (non-techie) artist friend and seeing many other creators achieve great results, I decided to try Squarespace.
+So, after encouragement from a (non-techie) artist friend and seeing many other creators like Latasha James achieve great results, I decided to try Squarespace.

-If you’re a freelancer without a solid home base for your services, Squarespace is a great place to start.
+If you’re a soloprenuer or creative professional without a solid home base for your services, Squarespace is a great place to start.

 5. Google Workspace – For Collaboration and File Management